MrSimmo/sonance/README.md

 3. Enter your username and password
 4. You're in — start browsing and playing

 Sonance communicates with your server via the Subsonic REST API.
-Your credentials are used to generate authentication tokens and are never stored in plain text.

 ## Remote Controls